This Is How Many Ethereum Are Left To Acquire

 As of mid-2023, approximately 120 million ETH have been created since the Ethereum network went live in 2015.
 This figure will steadily decline thanks to a new burn mechanism baked into the blockchain’s code.
 This new supply function sacrifices a portion of Ethereum gas fees on every transaction to improve gas prices and make the token deflationary.

-How Much Ethereum Is Created Daily?
+This Is How Much Ethereum Is Created Daily

 However, the network underwent a significant update in 2022 called “The Merge”, which means Ethereum now uses a proof-of-stake consensus mechanism.
 This significantly altered how ETH’s supply tokenomics.
-Now, around 7,200 ETH blocks are validated per day by people who have locked up (staked) tokens on the network.
+Now, around 7,200 ETH blocks are validated daily by people who have locked up (staked) tokens on the network.
 This results in a significantly lower daily issuance of around 1,700-2,000 ETH.

 When Will The Last Ethereum Be Circulated?

 Ethereum has entered new territory in the past few years, becoming a deflationary token for the first time in its existence.
 Although the number of ETH in circulation will steadily decrease over time, this reduction operates on a bell curve.
-The next three-four decades of ETH supply will wipe out approximately 33% of its current supply.
+The next three to four decades of ETH supply will wipe out approximately 33% of its current supply.
 However, it will take approximately two centuries for the next 33% to be burned.
 By 2233 it is projected there will be about 60M ETH in circulation – a 50% reduction from current rates.

 A study from Coinbase Director of Product Strategy Conor Grogan suggested that about 636,000 ETH are lost – approximately 0.5% of the currency’s total supply.
 This equates to over $1 billion USD.
 The vast majority of this ETH was lost in 2017 during the first major altcoin run due to a technical error in Parity crypto wallets.
 Others have been lost due to smart contract faults and human error sending Ether to burn/incorrect wallet addresses.